Bodmer/TFT_eSPI/README.md

 To select a new setup you then edit your own my_setup_select.h file (which will not get over-written during an upgrade).

 # News
+1. The ST7789 display controller has been added.
+The ST7796 RPi MHS-4.0 inch Display-B type display is supported (this is fast for a SPI display as an ESP32 can clock it at 80MHz (ESP8266 at 40MHz)), see setups 27 and 28.

-1. A new beta test branch has been added to support other processors, in particular STM32: https://github.com/Bodmer/TFT_eSPI/tree/STM32
+2. A new beta test branch has been added to support other processors, in particular STM32: https://github.com/Bodmer/TFT_eSPI/tree/STM32

-2. A callback function has been added, this allows antialiased fonts to be rendered over colour gradients or images.
+3. A callback function has been added, this allows antialiased fonts to be rendered over colour gradients or images.
 Two new examples have been added to illustrate this new capability:

            "Smooth_font_reading_TFT"